St Hilary's School, Godalming: Music

 Music lessons are part of the school timetable.
 All children in Year 2 are taught to play the ukulele, then in Year 3 they all learn the violin.
 There are junior and senior choirs, an orchestra, a flute ensemble, and a brass band.
 Many children have tuition in their choice of musical instrument or in singing.
 There is also a choir for the staff and parents.

 Sports

 Both girls and boys play several team sports, netball, cricket, rugby, football, hockey, and handball, as well as athletics, swimming, tennis, badminton, and judo.
 There is mixed football, cricket, and netball.
 From Year 2 on, matches are played against other schools.
 In netball, St Hilary’s regularly appears in the IAPS national finals.
 Children have also reached the National Championships finals of the English Schools Swimming Association.

-Fees

-From the spring term of 2025, the nursery is charged at £44 per session (a morning or an afternoon), with a minimum of four sessions per week.
-The charge is £42 per session in the Kindergarten, with a minimum of six sessions.
-A lunch costs £2.95.

-The school fees are in the range of £1,983 to £6,576 per term, plus VAT, according to age.
-They include lunch.

-Bursaries are available, in some cases for 100 per cent of the fees.